-Product sales consist of solar panels, racking systems, inverters, other solar energy products sold to resellers, roofing repair, and customer leads.
+Product sales consist of batteries and other solar energy products sold to resellers, roofing repair, and customer leads.
 Product sales revenue is recognized at the time when control is transferred, upon shipment, or as services are delivered.
 Customer lead revenue, included in product sales, is recognized at the time the lead is delivered.